Ludwig Hohl: Biography

 Hohl's works never gained him commercial success; he published several himself.
 His small income came from writing for magazines and newspapers as well as private and public support.
 In the 1940s and 50s, he took legal action against his publisher who refused to print the second volume of his Notizen (see below) because the first volume had sold less than two hundred copies.
 Hohl won – which, according to some sources, substantially improved the position of authors versus publishers in Swiss jurisdiction – but the second volume sold equally badly.
 In the 1970s, he finally achieved some recognition from the literary world.
 Siegfried Unseld, head of the renowned German publishing house Suhrkamp Verlag, had been introduced to Hohl by Adolf Muschg, and Unseld and Hohl agreed on a contract for a new edition of Hohl's works.
 In 1970 and 1976, Hohl was awarded prizes by the Schweizerische Schillerstiftung, in 1978 he received a special prize dedicated to the 100th anniversary of Robert Walser's birth, and in 1980 he won the Petrarca-Preis.
-Ludwig Hohl's literary estate is archived in the Swiss Literary Archives in Bern.
+Hohl's literary estate is archived in the Swiss Literary Archives in Bern.